 - Why did you choose data science as your career path?

-- What are some of the tools you like to work with for data science?
+- What tools would you like to work with for data science?

 - What have you learned about data science in your previous projects?